 Over time, the State of the Union address has evolved considerably.
 The format and delivery of the speech has changed, and its length has fluctuated widely.
-Technology has also influenced the delivery of the address, with the advent of radio, television, and the Internet playing significant roles in the transformation.
+Some scholars have suggested the speech has evolved to mimic American culture and ethos, with a growing emphasis on self-interest.2 Technology has also influenced the delivery of the address, with the advent of radio, television, and the Internet playing significant roles in the transformation.